-Allow me to disagree with some of my colleagues who claim raw food diet for dogs is a fad.
-In my 25 years of clinical practice, I have confirmed that feeding a raw diet can treat many ailments, including liver disease.
+Allow me to disagree with some of my colleagues who claim that a raw food diet for dogs is a fad.
+In over three decades of clinical practice, I am certain that feeding a raw diet cures many ailments, and also helps dogs with liver disease.

 The liver has several main functions: